kd8bxp/BBC-microbit/README.md

+# Archived Aug 20 2024

+I no longer own a Micro:Bit.
+This code was for the original version 1 Micro:Bit.
+And is left for historical reason.
+I'm no longer working with the Micro:bit board.

 # BBC Microbit Code

 Place for some of the example code and some of my own code for the BBC Microbit microcontroller.